Muhammadmohid1/c-plus-plus-programing-/README.md

-# c-plus-plus-programing-C++ has a lot of features and also has a comparatively difficult syntax.
-It is not that simple to write the C++ code.
+# c-plus-plus-programing-C++ is a powerful general-purpose programming language.
+It can be used to develop operating systems, browsers, games, and so on.
+C++ supports different ways of programming like procedural, object-oriented, functional, and so on.
+This makes C++ powerful as well as flexible.